Light

 singing you home

-Dave passed away in March 2020.
+He passed away in 2020.
 Not the best of years, as we have all discovered.
-Like his funeral, our last road trip has been cancelled, postponed, fractured into pieces, but never abandoned.
+Since then, this journey has been cancelled, postponed, fractured into pieces, but never abandoned.

 We wrote a message of love in the sand, and red rose petals replicated the tears in our hearts.
 The children waved sparklers in the night air, and we called the whales – a story in itself, which is part of another of the eighteen.